Huamantla is a small city in Huamantla Municipality located in the eastern half of the Mexican state of Tlaxcala.

 Its far south is part of the Malinche Volcano.

 The surface water of the area consists of small streams, most of which run only during the rainy season, running south to north.
-These have created ravines such as those called Tecoac, Xonemila, San Luca and Los Plares.
+These have created ravines such as those called Tecoac, Xonemila, San Luca, and Los Plares.

-The climate is semi dry and temperate.
-Most rain falls during the rainy season from May to September with an average annual rainfall of 119.3 mm.
+The climate is semi-dry and temperate.
+The most rain falls during the rainy season from May to September with an average annual rainfall of 119.3 mm.
 The warmest months are from March to May and the coldest in December and January.

-Above 2,800 meters, oyamel fir (Abies religiosa) and pines (Pinus hartwegii) can be found.
-Above 4,300 meters alpine grasslands and a juniper (Juniperus monticola) are found.
+Above 2,800 meters, oyamel fir and pines can be found.
+Above 4,300 meters alpine grasslands and juniper are found.
 In total, over sixty percent of the tree species are conifers and the rest are broad-leafed.

-Although most of the flat areas are used for cultivation and grazing, some wild species remain such as maguey (Agave horrida and Agave salmiana), sotol (Nolina longifolia), Yucca filifera, Senecio praecox, Opuntia hyticantha, Opuntia robusta and Mammilaria magnimamma.
+Although most of the flat areas are used for cultivation and grazing, some wild species remain such as maguey, sotol, Yucca filifera, Senecio praecox, Opuntia hyticantha, Opuntia robusta, and Mammilaria magnimamma.